Rape of males: Sexual orientation

 Henry Leak, the chairman of the Survivors organization, stated that rape of males, as with females, has more to do with power than sexuality, and does not only happen inside the homosexual community.
 Sexual orientation is a complex issue, and the majority of male perpetrators who seek out boys are not homosexual.

 Male sexual assault victims often fear being seen as weak or gay, or believe that their assault may be due to their appearance being effeminate so as to attract other males.
 They may also begin to question their own sexuality.
 Experts do not believe that premature sexual experiences play a significant role in later sexual orientation.
 Research by Jane Gilgun, Judith Becker and John Hunter states that while many perpetrators may have experienced sexual abuse of their own, most sexual assault victims will not go on to become adolescent perpetrators.
 However, gay and bisexual men can be victims of rape with "13.2% of bisexual men and 11.6% of gay men reporting a history of rape in adulthood".

 During armed conflict

-Rape of males during wartime has been reported as prevalent in some parts of the world, such as the Democratic Republic of Congo, which suffered a civil war in 1997.
+Rape of males during wartime has been reported as prevalent in some parts of the world, such as the Republic of the Congo, which suffered a civil war in 1997.

 Across Africa, men who are raped often face social stigmatization and being ridiculed for being "weak" and failing to prevent the rape.
 They may also be accused of homosexuality (which is illegal in many countries of the region).
 For example, when some male refugees from the Congo sought treatment in Uganda, they were prosecuted for homosexuality, The Economist reported in 2012.

-In northern Uganda, in recent years there have been ongoing attacks by rebel groups against the government forces.
+In northern Uganda, there have been ongoing attacks by rebel groups against the government forces.
 During these conflicts, civilian men have often been attacked, kidnapped, raped and forced to fight for the rebel groups.
 Victims of rape often face serious physical, emotional, and psychological trauma as a result of their experience.